bhati-github/5GCore_NMP/Readme.md

 <br />
 <br />

-## 8. Steps to run network simulation in single virtual machine (Preferred approach)
+## 8. Network Diagram for simulation inside a single virtual machine (Preferred approach)

     You need to have at least 4 interfaces inside your VM.

-    If you are using virtualbox for creation and management of virtual machines, it is very easy to add multiple network interfaces to your VM.
+    If you are using virtualbox for creation and management of virtual machines, it is very easy to add multiple network interfaces to your VM using virtualbox vm settings.
 Once these network interfaces are created, you can bring them up and assign IP address.

-    sudo ip link set ens1 up
+By default, you have at least one interface created inside your vm (for example ens1).
+You have to add three more interfaces (ens2, ens3 and ens4).

+    Suppose, default network interface ens1 have IP address 192.168.10.21/24 in your vm.
+    If you are adding three more interfaces to your vm, then bring them UP and assign IP address as follows:

     sudo ip link set ens2 up
     sudo ip link set ens3 up
     sudo ip link set ens4 up

-    sudo ip addr add 192.168.10.21/24 dev ens1 sudo ip addr add 192.168.10.22/24 dev ens2 sudo ip addr add 192.168.10.23/24 dev ens3
+    sudo ip addr add 192.168.10.22/24 dev ens2 sudo ip addr add 192.168.10.23/24 dev ens3
     sudo ip addr add 192.168.10.24/24 dev ens4